klawnwork/ActiveDirectoryHomeLab/README.md

 <img src="https://imgur.com/IVak4Ld.png" height="80%" width="80%"/>
 <br />
 <br />
 Configuring network properties for internal NIC, no default gateway because the Domain Controller acts as a defualt gateway.
-DNS comes with AD, which we install later, so the preferred DNS can be the DC IP address, or in this case is the loopback address: <br/>
+DNS comes with AD, which we install later, so the preferred DNS can be the DC IP address, or in this case the loopback address: <br/>
 <br />
 <img src="https://imgur.com/uEBBJy6.png" height="80%" width="80%"/>
 <br />